Rinstrument/instrument/list_of_tasks.md

  - Case study: asti data with covariates
  - Case study from a couple different perspectives with R code
  - Missing data in all places of model now appropriate - need to add
+ - hook up the mirt model and confirmatory mirt

 ...